juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [LAYING OUT PRODUCTDETAIL]()

-Inside the context component there is another react state to control whether the modal is opened or not, also there are other two functions to set the modal status.
+Inside the context component, there is another React state to control whether the modal is open or not.
+Additionally, there are two other functions to set the modal status.

 Context: